 • targeted versus non-targeted support arrangements – many countries use means-testing to target support, but do it in different ways, with different thresholds.

-Organisation for Economic Co-operation and Development (OECD) data for 2017 (the latest data available) show that welfare expenditure in Australia was 10% of GDP (using the OECD methods for calculating expenditure, which differ from those used for estimates elsewhere on this page).
-This figure of 10% was lower than the OECD median of 13% (Figure 7) and puts Australia’s welfare expenditure in the lowest third of all OECD countries (OECD 2021).
-The impacts of the COVID-19 pandemic on the international comparisons of welfare expenditure remain to be seen when more updated OECD data become available.
+Organisation for Economic Co-operation and Development (OECD) data for 2019 (the latest data available) show that welfare expenditure in Australia was 12% of GDP (using the OECD methods for calculating expenditure, which differ from those used for estimates elsewhere on this page).
+This figure of 12% was slightly lower than the OECD median of 12.5% (Figure 8) and puts Australia ranking 12th out of 36 OECD countries (OECD 2023).
+Please note that Australia’s welfare spending is generally more targeted with a broadly progressive effect than many other OECD countries.

-This horizontal bar chart shows welfare expenditure as a proportion of GDP across OECD countries in 2017.
-Finland had the highest proportion (22%), followed by France and Italy (21%).
-Mexico ranked the lowest (about 4%).
+The horizontal bar chart shows welfare expenditure as a proportion of GDP across OECD countries in 2019.
+Finland had the highest proportion of welfare expenditure with 22%, followed by Italy and France (21%).
+Mexico ranked the lowest with about 4.1%.
 Australia ranked below the OECD median.

 Where do I go for more information?